 Ants can appear anywhere in your household, but it’s particularly annoying when they show up in our relaxation areas.
 For hot tub owners in the United States, ants are a major problem.
-Carpenter ants, in particular, can cause significant damage to wooden hot tub cabinets.
+Carpenter ants in hot tubs can cause significant damage to wooden hot tub cabinets.
 This is especially true when the wood is damp or has begun to rot.

 How to get rid of ants in your hot tub?
 Carefully inspect the surrounding area and try to locate the ant colony.
 The best course of action is to use ant baits as they will destroy the entire ant colony.
 Simply apply the baits on their trails around the hot tub, and your problem will be resolved.